Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Since Vereda da Ponta de São Lourenço is along the coast and completely exposed, the weather can change quite a bit.

-Wind and rain can literally come at any time and if it’s not raining and windy then it’s going to be absolutely boiling with plenty of sunshine and no shade.
+Wind and rain can literally come at any time, and if it’s not raining and windy, then it’s likely going to be hot with plenty of sunshine and no shade.

-So it’s definitely good to dress in layers or bring some extra layers so you can dress up for bad weather or protect yourself from the sun and the heat.
+For that reason, it’s definitely good to bring some extra layers so you can dress up for bad weather or protect yourself from the sun and the heat.

-And if you want to go swimming then definitely bring a bathing suit and a towel (a fiber towel is a good option since it dries quickly) so you can enjoy a dip in the Atlantic.
+And if you want to go swimming, then definitely bring a bathing suit and a towel so you can enjoy a dip in the Atlantic.
+A fibre towel is a good option since it’s lightweight and dries quickly.

 Packing list for the PR8 hike in Madeira: